XSEDE/ipf/docs/INSTALL.md

 Installing IPF from RPMs will put it in the directories /usr/lib/python-`<VERSION>`/site-packages/ipf, /etc/ipf, /var/ipf).

-To install to an alternate location install we recommend using pip.
+To install to an alternate location we recommend using pip.

 ### Pip installation

 To install using pip, you need to have the pip package installed in an appropriate version of Python (3.6+).
 We recommend using venv to manage python installations.
 More information on venv can be found at https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

-Once you have a python 3.6 environment (whether venv or not), installation is as simple as:
+Once you have a python 3.6 environment (whether venv or not), to install execute:

     $ pip install ipf